Otocinclus Catfish is a very peaceful fish with a huge appetite for algae. They are also known for pacific temperament and excellent cleaning skills.

 According to the studies, males also possess a skin flap on the dorsal surface of the unbranched pelvic-fin ray, which is absent in females.
 Finally, males have a small contact organ formed near the fin base.

-If you are breeding, you should choose a couple that have features and markings that you would want passed on to the offspring.
+If you are breeding, you should choose a couple that has features and markings that you would want passed on to the offspring.
 Separate the male and the female from the other fish.
 Otocinclus do not typically mate easily but a high protein diet can influence your fish into mating.
 Daphnia, algae wafers, and brine shrimp are all excellent food choices when you wish to breed your Otocinclus.

 Your mating tank should be at least 80 liters (20 gallons) to be able to hold all the soon-to-be-born fry.
 Otocinclus lay eggs all around the tank on plants.
 If you are looking to breed, you should have aquarium plants in your breeding tank.